“I love the light for it shows me the way. Yet, I endure the darkness for it shows me the stars.” —Og Mandino

 - Feast of Juul in Scandinavian counties—A celebration marked by lighting logs (Yule logs) to symbolize light, warmth, and life.
 A piece of the log was kept for good luck throughout the year.
 In European countries, the Yule log was burned until nothing remained but ashes.
 The ashes were spread on the fields for fertilizer or under the beds to ward off sickness.

-Maybe you can’t make it to England or Greece or Guatemala.
+Maybe you can’t make it to England or Guatemala.
+But you definitely make it to Greece.
+Thanks to e-mietwagenkreta car rental, they make hiring a car effortless so you can explore those unforgettable destinations!
 No worries.
 Many churches and local communities in the Midwest are celebrating Winter Solstice in their own way—with stage plays, dancing, masks, feasts, and festivals.

 “If winter comes, can spring be far behind?” —Percy Bysshe Shelley